BBaysinger/bb-portfolio/README.md

 - Safety: avoids destructive infra ops; supports discovery/plan-only modes.
 - Falls back to SSH path if workflow dispatch fails.

-**Note:** The current orchestrator is functional but requires additional testing for edge cases and failure scenarios.
+**Note:** The current deployment runner is functional but requires additional testing for edge cases and failure scenarios.
 Production deployments should be monitored closely until further validation is complete.

 Typical commands: